daslu/scittle/README.md

 > [!NOTE]
 > This fork contains [emmy](./plugins/emmy/) and [emmy_viewer](./plugins/emmy_viewers/) plugin.
 > There are some notes we collected during the creation of the plugin [here](./doc/emmy/NOTES.md).
+>
+> A work in progress example usage of this plugin is at [reedho/scittle-emmy-viewers-demo](https://github.com/reedho/scittle-emmy-viewers-demo) github repo.

 The [Small Clojure Interpreter](https://github.com/babashka/sci) exposed for usage in script tags.